Privacy Policy

 Address: Kuusistontie 3, 29810 Siikainen

-The purposes (and in brackets the legal grounds) for processing personal data are:
+The purposes (and legal bases in parentheses) for processing personal data are:

-• supplying products and services, concluding customer contracts and managing orders (contractual relationship or preparation thereof, legitimate interest)
+• delivery of products and services, making customer agreements, and processing orders (contractual relationship or its preparation, legitimate interest)

 • data belonging to special categories of personal data (consent)

-• direct marketing, including electronic direct marketing and telemarketing, as well as the design and measurement of the effectiveness of advertising and marketing and the aggregation and updating of personal data for direct marketing purposes (legitimate interest, consent)
+• direct marketing, including electronic direct marketing and telemarketing, and the planning and measuring the effectiveness of advertising and marketing, as well as the combination and updating of personal data for direct marketing purposes (legitimate interest, consent)

-• managing stakeholder relations, subcontracting and working with service providers (legitimate interest, contractual relationship or preparation of a contractual relationship)
+• managing stakeholder relations, and subcontracting and cooperation with service providers (legitimate interest, contractual relationship or its preparation)

 • improving the user experience of our website and other services and monitoring user traffic (consent)

-• internal reporting and other administrative measures (compliance with legal obligations)
+• internal reporting and other administrative measures (compliance with a statutory obligation)

-• handling complaints and dealing with legal and administrative procedures (compliance with legal obligations)
+• handling complaints and managing legal and official procedures (compliance with a statutory obligation)

-• preventing and investigating misuse and ensuring the security of information, persons and property (compliance with legal obligations)
+• preventing and investigating abuses, and ensuring data security, personal and property safety (compliance with a statutory obligation)

-Where we process personal data on the basis of legitimate interests, we assess the benefits and potential harm of the processing to the data subject and we have assessed that the rights and interests of the data subject do not override the legitimate interests.
-We will provide further information on the processing of personal data on the basis of legitimate interests upon request.
+When we process personal data based on a legitimate interest, we assess the benefits and potential disadvantages of the processing for the data subject and have assessed that the rights and interests of data subjects do not override the legitimate interest.
+We provide further information on the processing of personal data based on legitimate interest upon request.

 4. Personal data processed and data sources